 However, these existing management recommendations, and the management/maintenance programs they have evolved into, do not take account of the additional cultural heritage value of association with the works of a person of importance in the cultural history of the place.
-As a defined and confined space, Aspen Island is a defined and confined space it offers the opportunity to present a good example of the landscape design work of the NCDC in the establishment of Lake Burley Griffin and its environs, and in particular the work of Richard Clough.
+As a defined and confined space, Aspen Island offers the opportunity to present a good example of the landscape design work of the NCDC in the establishment of Lake Burley Griffin and its environs, and in particular the work of Richard Clough.
 Management of these values focus on the tree replacement strategy for the island and the management of environmental weeds.